 \subsection{Ensemble of Base Controllers}

-For complex tasks, it is often that a good base controller may not exist, but one can find some weak controllers or controllers that each specializes in certain action primitives.
-It is then ideal to learn a policy from an ensemble of base controllers.
+For complex tasks, there is sometimes no good base controller, but some weak controllers can be easily designed.
+These controllers have their own characteristics, some high efficiency but low precision, some high precision but low efficiency.
+Then, it is ideal to learn a policy from an ensemble of multiple base controllers, and integrate their strengths.
 To this end, our algorithm easily scales to multiple base controllers.
-Consider $K$ base controllers: $\mu_{b_1}(s), \mu_{b_2}(s), ..., \mu_{b_K}(s)$, we define the ensemble action set:
+Considering $K$ base controllers: $\mu_{b_1}(s), \mu_{b_2}(s), ..., \mu_{b_K}(s)$, we define the ensemble base controller action set:

-the macro base controller action during exploration is then a randomly drawn sample from $\mathcal{B}_i$.
-And Eq. \ref{equ:macro} becomes:
+With probability $\epsilon$, the action is randomly selected from $B_{t}$.
+With probability $1-\epsilon$, the choice is made amount actions in $B_t$ and the actor network action according to the modified Equation (\ref{equ:macro}):

-The bootstrap target form in value learning now also extends to:
+The bootstrap target form in value learning now also extends from Equation (\ref{equ:bb}) to: